brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 ## Abstract base class `QuantumComputer`

 The base class `QuantumComputer` defines the abstract operations that are used to implement a quantum algorithm.
-The set of operations that is currently supported is (these are all we need for implementing quantum Fourier transformations, but more gates can easily be added):
+The table below lists the set of operations that is currently supported (these are all we need for implementing quantum Fourier transformations, but more operations can easily be added for other algorithms):

 | Function              | Description                                                    |
 | --------------------- | -------------------------------------------------------------- |